theBlackBoxSociety/CodeCrashCourses/ProcessingTutorial1.md

 ## <a name="conditionals">13.
 Conditionals</a>

+Conditions are like questions.
+They allow a program to decide to take one action if the answer to a question is "true" or to do another action if the answer to the question is "false."
-A conditional checks that a condition has been met before executing the code inside the block marked by the braces that follow it.
+Thus, it checks that a condition has been met before executing the code inside the block marked by the braces that follow it.
 In the case below, the conditional asks whether the value of diam is less than or equal to 400.
 If it is, the code in the block executes.
 If not, the code in the block is skipped:

 ```java
 // check a condition